 I did publish a keyboard sequence which can be used to make the window visible again but can offer a much better solution now.
 Never allow the window to even open off screen again.

 The solutions to all of these issues is GP Power Tools.
 While there are manual solutions to these issues, GP Power Tools simplifies everything by providing the user interface to make all the changes needed.
-You will need the latest Build 21 (Last Modified: 05-Nov-2016) code installed for these functions to be available.
+You will need Build 21 (Last Modified: 05-Nov-2016) or later code installed for these functions to be available.

 Just launch Microsoft Dynamics GP using Run as Administrator, then go to GP Power Tools >> Cards >> Dex.ini Settings .
 This will allow the registry settings and file changes in the program folders to be applied.
 These settings need to be applied for each workstation.